 Regaining his composure, he looked around the cabin and slowly began to see it through her eyes . . . a bouquet of lilacs on the table, clean floors and windows; freshly laundered drapes.
 Joseph must have been working nonstop since sunup, not moping around morose and bereft as I’d imagined.

-With sudden clarity Ben remembered that Matthew White had taken Laura’s body back to New Orleans for burial.
+With sudden clarity Ben remembered that Matthew White had taken his daughter’s body back to New Orleans for burial.
 Joe had no grave to visit; no headstone to lean against or carved name to caress with his fingertips; no real memories of a life shared, only a life promised.
 Only this house.
 This is the only place Joseph has to cherish her memory and their dreams.

 Rising from the chair, Ben made his way around the room truly seeing for the first time the home his son had so lovingly restored and furnished for his wife to be . . . the pictures, the rocking chair, the sewing basket, a dried mud pie on the mantel.
 This cabin is Laura’s headstone: a monument to hope everlasting and dreams yet to come.

 Tiptoeing into the bedroom, he watched as Joe drew deep, even breaths and saw the smile upon his face.
 Joseph has healed.
 A scar—after all—is no longer a living wound.

 Ben stood outside the cabin, drinking in the night sky.
 Seldom in his recollection had the stars shined as brightly; he knew every constellation, every cluster.
 He taught each son how to find his way by looking up at the heavens.
 Strange that I had almost forgotten to look up.

 “You could almost touch them,” Joe whispered.

 Ben smiled and put his arm around Joe’s shoulder, drawing him close.

 “Always remember, son . . . it takes courage to keep striving for the unattainable.”